idris-lang/Idris-dev/docs/effects/introduction.rst

 Outline
 =======

-The tutorial is structured as follows: first, in :ref:`sect-state`, we will discuss state management, describing why it is important and introducing the library to show how it can be used to manage state.
-This section also gives an overview of the syntax of effectful programs.
-:ref:`sect-simpleff` then introduces a number of other effects a program may have: I/O; Exceptions; Random Numbers; and Non-determinism, giving examples for each, and an extended example combining several effects in one complete program. :ref:`sect-depeff` introduces *dependent* effects, showing how states and resources can be managed in types. :ref:`sect-impleff` shows how new effects can be implemented.
-:ref:`sect-hangman` gives an extended example showing how to implement a “mystery word” guessing game, using effects to describe the rules of the game and ensure they are implemented accurately.
+The tutorial is structured as follows: first, in :ref:`sect-state`, we will discuss state management, describing why it is important and introducing the ``effects`` library to show how it can be used to manage state.
+This section also gives an overview of the syntax of effectful programs.  :ref:`sect-simpleff` then introduces a number of other effects a program may have: I/O; Exceptions; Random Numbers; and Non-determinism, giving examples for each, and an extended example combining several effects in one complete program. :ref:`sect-depeff` introduces *dependent* effects, showing how states and resources can be managed in types. :ref:`sect-impleff` shows how new effects can be implemented.  :ref:`sect-hangman` gives an extended example showing how to implement a “mystery word” guessing game, using effects to describe the rules of the game and ensure they are implemented accurately.
 References to further reading are given in :ref:`sect-further`.

 ..
 [1]
    You do not, however, need to know what a monad is.
 A correctness